DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/existing hardware/Logging/readme.md

 The dataline has a frequency of 6MHz, which should work with our cheap analyzer.

 ## Analyzing the line-input
 Currently the specifications for the dataline are unknown.
 Althought the headunit can probably handle a multitude of different line properties, ideally I'd match all properties as close as possible.
-I do not have an oscilloscope yet
+I do not have an oscilloscope yet, so this will be low in priority for now.